omarghf1/Python-Microsoft_v_Apple/README.md

 We completed a survey of 392 people and we asked them 78 questions about their personalities, interests, and their preference between Microsoft laptops and Macbooks.

 ## Main Question to Answer
-Can we discover who is a Microsoft user vs. a Macbook user based on their personality traits?
+Can we discover who is a Microsoft user vs. a Apple user based on personal characteristics or their personality?

 ## Survey Composition
-The questions in the survey were composed of The Big 5 Personality Test and the Hult DNA.
+The questions in the survey were composed of The Big 5 Personality Test, the Hult DNA, and general demographic questions.

 **What is The Big 5 Personality Test?**</br>
 This is a widely accepted social science technique to test personalities, and famously known to be the tecnique Cambridge Analytica used predict which personalities voting behaviors in the 2016 US Presidential Election (source: [Here’s the personality test Cambridge Analytica had Facebook users take](https://www.businessinsider.com/facebook-personality-test-cambridge-analytica-data-trump-election-2018-3).
 It breaks down a personalities into 5 dimensions and ranks them High or Low in each one.
 The dimensions are: Openness, Conscientiousness, Extroversion, Agreeableness, and Neuroticism (source: [The Big Five Personality Traits](https://www.markdownguide.org/basic-syntax/)).